pgrunde/points/README.md

   return 5
 }
 ```
-There are two steps to take before we can make our function happy, that is to say, compile and return an actual integer.
-We'll deal with the error first (as we'll be seeing another one shortly), then we'll convert the string into an integer we can return.
+There are two steps to take before we can make our function happy, that is to say, compile and return an actual integer a user provided.
+We'll deal with the error first, then we'll convert the string `line` into an integer we can return.

 To proceed you'll need to understand the [error](http://blog.golang.org/error-handling-and-go) type.
 Many standard library functions return a value and potentially an error- this occurs usually when the function was given some incomprehensible input that it doesn't know how to work with.
-Typically you would want your program to handle an error gracefully, however in our case we're going totally freak out and [panic](http://blog.golang.org/defer-panic-and-recover), just because we can.
+Typically you would want your program to handle an error appropriately, however in our case we're going totally freak out and [panic](http://blog.golang.org/defer-panic-and-recover).

-# If this happens TOTALLY PANIC
+# IF this happens...
+Panic!

 One of the best parts about programming is that computers can make 'decisions', sort of.
 Well at least they can look at ones and zeros, tell you how they're different, and perform different actions depending on how they're different.
 In Go, we start asking the question with the keyword `if`, followed by an [expression](https://golang.org/ref/spec#Expressions), and then a block of code.
 Expressions are little segments of code that, after they've run, will yield either `true` or `false`- these are Go values that have the type [bool](https://golang.org/ref/spec#Boolean_types).
 By the way, a bool's zero value (i.e. a variable written `var b bool`) will be `false`.
 The [following example](http://play.golang.org/p/ixcpoXMccU) shows how `if` blocks of code will only run when their expressions evaluate to `true`.
 ```